ltbratcher42TNTech/hireforge/README.md

 # HireForge

-A local-first resume and job application toolkit powered by AI.
-Build tailored resumes, cover letters, and thank-you notes in minutes!
+A resume and job application toolkit powered by AI.
+Build tailored resumes, cover letters, and thank-you notes in minutes.

 ---

 ## Features

-- **Resume Builder** — Generate clean, printable resumes from your profile, experience, skills, certifications, projects,and awards
+- **Resume Builder** — Generate clean, printable resumes from your profile, professional summary, education, work experience, projects, skills, certifications, and awards
+- **Resume Preview & Printing** — Preview resumes before exporting and print directly from the application
-- **Selective Experience** — Choose exactly which roles, bullets, and skills to include per resume
+- **Selective Experience** — Choose exactly which profile fields, education entries, jobs, projects, bullet points, skills, certifications, and awards to include in each resume
-- **Section Ordering** — Reorganize resume sections before generating for maximum control
+- **Section Ordering** — Reorganize resume sections before generating for maximum control over resume structure
 - **AI Bullet Enhancement** — Improve job description bullets using Google Gemini for stronger, more impactful wording
 - **AI Resume Polish** — Polish all resume bullets at once with one click
 - **Cover Letter Generator** — Create tailored cover letters with control over tone, length, paragraph count, and which experiences to highlight
-- **Thank-You Letter Generator** — Generate a professional post-interview thank-you in JUST seconds
+- **Thank-You Letter Generator** — Generate a professional post-interview thank-you in JUST seconds utilizing interview specific notes
 - **Profile** — Store your contact info, LinkedIn, GitHub, and website to display right on the top of your resume
+- **Professional Summary** — Maintain a reusable professional summary that can be included in generated resumes
 - **Jobs** — Track work experience with per-job bullet points, which you can choose to include or exclude
-- **Projects** — Track side projects with bullet points and URLs, separated from job experience
+- **Projects** — Track projects with URLs and resume-ready bullet points separate from work experience
-- **Education** — Store degrees, institutions, dates, and GPA
+- **Education** — Store education history, degree information, field of study, dates, and, optionally, your GPA
 - **Skills** — Organize skills into custom categories
 - **Certifications** — Track certifications with issuer and date
 - **Awards** — Track awards and honors with descriptions
-- **Professional Summary** — Store and include a summary statement on your resume
 - **User Accounts** — Register and log in with a username and password.
 Your data is scoped to your account only
 - **Change Password** — Update your password from the profile section
-- **Recruiter Guest Mode** — Try out the full app instantly with pre-seeded demo data, no sign-up required (AI features excluded unless you add your API key)
+- **Guest Mode** — Try out the full app instantly with pre-seeded demo data, no sign-up required (AI features require your own Gemini API key)
-- **Gemini API Key Management** — Your key is stored safely in your browser only, never on the server
+- **Gemini API Key Management** — Your key is stored safely in your browser only, and is only used for direct requests to Gemini
 - **Flexible Runtime** — Run in the browser or launch as a standalone desktop app via Electron

 ---